YasinAlhadi/alx-low_level_programming/0x01-variables_if_else_while/README.md

-4_program that prints the alphabet in lowercase, except q and e 5_program that prints all single digit numbers of base 10 starting from 0 6_ program that prints all single digit numbers of base 10 starting from 0_putchar
+4_program that prints the alphabet in lowercase, except q and e 5_program that prints all single digit numbers of base 10 starting from 0 6_ program that prints all single digit numbers of base 10 starting from 0_putchar 7_program that prints the lowercase alphabet in reverse